Chelsea Piers: Early 20th century

-In July 1936, Jesse Owens and the United States Olympic team depart on the SS Manhattan from Pier 60 for the Summer Games in Berlin, Germany.
+In July 1936, Jesse Owens and the United States Olympic team departed on the SS Manhattan from Pier 60 for the Summer Games in Berlin, Germany.

 Late 20th century

 In the 1980s, plans circulated to replace the West Side Elevated Highway with an at grade highway going along the West Side south of 42nd Street.
 The plan called for the highway to run over demolished piers.
 The superstructure of Pier 54 was demolished in 1991 except for the archway entrance (along with the White Star and Cunard signage).
 The plan (dubbed the Westway) was abandoned after court cases said the new highway would jeopardize striped bass.

 Following the demise of Westway, development of the West Side Highway evolved into two parts: a public/private partnership that evolved into the upper piers being used for recreational purposes.
 The southern piers are now part of the Hudson River Park while the northern piers make up the Chelsea Piers Sports & Entertainment Complex.
-Construction of the complex began on July 12, 1994 in ceremonies attended by New York Governor Mario Cuomo, New York City Mayor Rudy Giuliani, and Manhattan Borough President Ruth Messinger.
+Construction of the complex began on July 12, 1994, in ceremonies attended by New York Governor Mario Cuomo, New York City Mayor Rudy Giuliani, and Manhattan Borough President Ruth Messinger.
 The complex opened in August 1995.

 After the collapse of the World Trade Center due to the September 11 attacks, EMS triage centers were quickly relocated and consolidated at the Chelsea Piers and the Staten Island Ferry Whitehall Terminal.
 The EMS triage center was shut down and disassembled on September 12, 2001, due to a lack of need.
 An ad hoc volunteer disaster recovery site was run from Chelsea Piers through September 16, 2001.
 Volunteers assisted with resources for ground zero recovery volunteers: sleeping area, food, and cell phones.

 Chelsea Piers Connecticut, the first expansion project of Chelsea Piers, was built in Stamford, Connecticut.
 The facility opened in July 2012.